RicNorris/Guild-Of-Mages/README.md

-# Guild of Mages - Discord Bot
+# Guild of Mages - Discord Bot (DEVELOPMENT PAUSED ATM)

 Welcome to the **Guild of Mages** project!
 This bot allows Discord users to build and grow a guild of mages, cast spells, earn achievements, and progress through a rich magic-themed world.
 It's designed to offer a collaborative experience for guild members with leveling, tower upgrades, and more.